 Then all hell broke loose, and it’s still breaking.

 On June 6, 2013, Edward Snowden went public with the first of a series of revelations about the vast extent of US government intrusion into our digital data.
-Though civil liberties activists like myself had suspected a lot of what he disclosed, he provided inarguable proof of serious Constitutional abuses.
+Though civil liberties activists had suspected a lot of what he disclosed, he provided inarguable proof of serious Constitutional abuses.

 We now know that we have in this country an intelligence community that views the Fourth Amendment as a dead letter, and that barely even bothers to structure any of its systems around the notions the Fourth Amendment embodies.
 We now know that we are all spied on relentlessly and without ceasing, irrespective of whether there is probable cause – or even reasonable suspicion – to suspect us of any crime.

 If you agree, join us.
-It’s going to be a wild ride.